CAFAudit/audit-service/deploy/src/main/resources/production-marathon/production-prereqs/README.md

 - `CAF_TESTING_ELASTICSEARCH_TRANSPORT_SERVICE_PORT`: This property configures the port that the Elasticsearch Transport Service is configured to listen on.

-- `CAF_ELASTIC_CLUSTER_NAME`: This configures the name of the Elasticsearch cluster. e.g. audit-smoketest-elasticsearch.
+- `CAF_TESTING_ELASTICSEARCH_CLUSTER_NAME`: This configures the name of the Elasticsearch cluster. e.g. audit-smoketest-elasticsearch.

 Please note that Elasticsearch cannot be deployed unless all of the above properties are configured in the marathon environment file.